Skip to content

 What You Need To Know About Redness After A Hair Transplant

 The red colour of your skin after your hair transplant can be seen at the back of your head (donor area) and where hairs have been implanted (recipient area).
-Also called, “erythema”, it is simply inflammation following your hair transplant.
-This inflammation is in keeping with a normal recovery.
+Also called, “erythema”, it is simply inflammation following your hair transplant and is the result of increased blood flow and immune system activity in the area that has been operated in.
 As surgery involves making small cuts into your skin, these cuts will start to heal at the back and around your newly implanted hair.
 The processes that contribute to healing cause redness and that’s why you see it.

 Redness after hair transplant